Music therapists use music creatively to help clients address their social, emotional, psychological, physical or communication needs

 • take an active role in sessions by playing, singing and listening

-• encourage your clients to use a range of accessible musical instruments, such as percussion and their own voice, to express themselves
+• encourage your clients' participation by using a range of accessible musical instruments, such as percussion and their own voice, to express themselves

 • support your clients' creative development